benchopt/benchmark_bilevel/README.rst

    $ benchopt run benchmark_bilevel --config config/X.yml

 where `X.yml` is a config file.
 See https://benchopt.github.io/index.html#run-a-benchmark for an example of config file.
+This will possibly launch a huge grid search.
+When avalaible, you can rather use the file `X_best_params.yml` in order to lauch an experiment with a single set of parameters for each solver.

 Use `benchopt run -h` for more details about these options, or visit https://benchopt.github.io/api.html.